-You may request a maximum of two in-plan Roth conversions in a calendar year.
+There is no limit on the number of in-plan Roth conversions you may request in a calendar year.

 Request an In-Plan Roth Conversion

 You may request an in-plan Roth conversion by calling the EMPLOYEE SERVICE CENTER at +1 866 374 2662 or you can obtain an In-Plan Roth Conversion Request Form and Special Tax Notice online.
 If you are an active participant, go to Colleague Connect (https://colleagueconnect.mmc.com), Click Career & Rewards and select Career & Rewards Forms/Documents under Resources.
 Then click MMC 401(k) Savings & Investment Plan under Investment & RETIREMENT.